Kentavious Caldwell-Pope 2021: Net worth, Salary, and Endorsements

-Kentavious Caldwell-Pope is a 6’5” shooting guard who plays for the Los Angeles Lakers in the NBA.
+Kentavious Caldwell-Pope is a 6’5” shooting guard who plays for the Washington Wizards in the NBA.
 The Georgia native was born on February 18, 1993, and entered the league in 2013 as the eighth overall pick in the draft.

 Caldwell-Pope attended Greenville High School in Georgia, where many projected him to be an exciting talent for the future.
 He put up terrific displays as a senior and averaged 31.0 points and 8.2 rebounds.

 Consistent performance from the shooting guard earned him recognition, along with chances to play at the 2011 McDonald’s All-American Game and the Jordan Brand Classic.
 He committed to the University of Georgia after ranking as one of the nation’s finest shooting guards.